ppy/osu-wiki/wiki/Tournaments/BQT/6/en.md

 11. The tournament allows for each team to assign dedicated Team Supporters for their team, which comes with the following traits:

 - **Pros:**
-  - ONE Team Supporter per team is allowed to join warmups during matches.
+  - One Team Supporter per team is allowed to join warmups during matches.
   - Get notified when your team matches are happening and/or stream!
   - Being a team player and giving helpful knowledge to provide them a good experience in the tournament scene.